home - Electricity

 The photo shows a dark Venetian decorative plaster on the wall in the kitchen, made in high-tech style.

 Venetian plaster has a visually attractive appearance and easily allows you to decorate a wide variety of interiors, giving them an even more beautiful, harmonious and complete look.
-For example, for a classic style, this finish can be complemented with baguettes, moldings or stucco.
+For example, for a classic style, this finish can be complemented with baguettes, moldings or stucco moldings.

 Examples of designs and drawings